Porges/ways-to-play/src/games/kartu-lima/kartu-lima.md

 ### <span lang="jav-Latn">Dika</span>

 The remaining 12 cards are in this group.
 The name of this group comes from the work <span lang="jav-Latn">mardika</span> meaning ‘free, independent, not in service to someone else’.
-This group should really be thought of as 12 different groups,{%fn%}As pointed out in @JavaanseKaartspelenReview [p.
-350].{%endfn%} one for each card, as the cards in this group can only be beaten by their identical copy (there are two copies of each card).
+This group should really be thought of as 12 different groups,[^fn0] one for each card, as the cards in this group can only be beaten by their identical copy (there are two copies of each card).

+[^fn0]: As pointed out in @JavaanseKaartspelenReview [p.
+350].

 Note that because these are really 12 separate groups, if one of the <span lang="jav-Latn">dika</span> is led, the only card that is forced to be played is its matching partner (which, if played, must win the trick).
 You do not have to throw away another <span lang="jav-Latn">dika</span> as a discard.